 Who Are the Major Peer-to-Peer Players?

-The oldest P2P lending platform in North America is Prosper.
+The oldest peer-to-peer lending platform in North America is Prosper.
 According to the Prosper website, it was “founded in 2005 as the first peer-to-peer lending marketplace in the United States.
 Since then, Prosper has facilitated more than $12 billion in loans to more than 810,000 people.”

 In 2007, Lending Club launched and their site states “over the last 10 years, we’ve helped millions of people take control of their debt, grow their small businesses, and invest for the future.”

 Prosper and Lending Club are by far, the largest P2P lending sites in North America.
 However, with the growing popularity of P2P lending, other players are joining the market.
 These include Upstart, Funding Circle, Peerform and Lending Loop (in Canada).

 What are the Advantages of Investing in P2P Lending?

 - Help support small businesses or individuals by lending money